x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/permissions-exo/permissions-exo.md

 localization_priority: Normal
 description: Exchange Online in Office 365 includes a large set of predefined permissions, based on the Role Based Access Control (RBAC) permissions model, which you can use right away to easily grant permissions to your administrators and users.
 You can use the permissions features in Exchange Online so that you can get your new organization up and running quickly. ms.topic: article
-author: dstrome
+author: chrisda
-ms.author: dstrome
+ms.author: chrisda
 ms.assetid: 3a219732-87e7-4f11-96bc-8edd2cc91926
 ms.date:
+ms.reviewer:
 title: Permissions in Exchange Online ms.collection:
 - exchange-online
 - M365-email-calendar
 ms.audience: ITPro
 ms.service: exchange-online
-manager: serdars
+manager: dansimp

 ---